-Since March, state and local governments across the country have instituted a slew of public closures to prevent the spread of the coronavirus.
+Beginning in March of last year, state and local governments across the country instituted a slew of public closures to prevent the spread of the coronavirus.
 The policies have shuttered businesses and prevented public gatherings, but have also engendered a new category of gun violence.